 For those who appreciate the occasional mix of sugar and coffee but don't have time for energy-consuming recipes, there's an easy way to substitute regular coffee extract with the ever-delicious sugary solution.

-All it takes is two teaspoons of regular granulated sugar or other flavored variations whisked into hot water instead of your usual espresso shot to kickstart your day and embark on any adventure.
+All it takes is two teaspoons of regular granulated sugar or other flavored variations whisked into hot water instead of your usual espresso shot to kickstart your day and start any adventure.